Introduction to Belgium

 Belgium is doing well economically, and you can quickly notice through the advanced infrastructure in all the major cities of the country.
 When you stroll around the towns, you will be amazed by the magnificent sites and quickly become intrigued by all cities' history and development.

-Not a lot of people would pick Belgium as their first stop when planning a European holiday.
-It’s a shame since this Western European country offers a lot of attractions that can satisfy even the most severe case of wanderlust.
+Not many people would pick Belgium as their first stop when planning a European holiday.
+It’s a shame, since this Western European country offers many attractions that can satisfy even the most severe case of wanderlust.

 For a small country, Belgium is quite populous.
 You will see many people from different walks of life here!
 Furthermore, even though the country is small, their taste for beer is not.
 In fact, one of the most sought-after beers is from Belgium.
 Their beer culture is known worldwide.
 So, make sure to get your stomach ready if you want to hang with the locals.